ToAmano/MLWC/docs/theory/atomtype.rst

 Bond Information
 ----------------

-One can identify the chemical bond by its both ends of atoms and type (single, double, triple, and amorphic) The former is represented by ``bonds_list``, whose element is tuple of atomic index.
+One can identify the chemical bond by its both ends of atoms and type (single, double, triple, and aromatic) The former is represented by ``bonds_list``, whose element is tuple of atomic index.

 ``num_bonds=len(bonds_list)`` is the number of bonds.